giobbu/Geo-Kafka-SparkStreaming/README.md

 * Jupyter notebook for Python
 * Geopandas python package for geospatial data

+to start using the docker container follow:
+* 1) Build and running the container
+* 2) Quick container start-up

-# Build and running the container from scratch
+## 1) Build and running the container

 ### Clone this repository